Leaked footage raises questions of ballot fraud in Bridgeport mayoral race

 "The only way the other side was going to win was by stealing the election, and that's what they did," said mayoral candidate John Gomes.
 "Thank God, we hopefully have enough proof to overturn the results."

-Challenger John Gomes is suing the results thrown out, hoping a judge will order a new primary.
+Challenger John Gomes is hoping the results get thrown out, claiming Ganim supporters stuffed absentee boxes with fraudulent ballots.

 The alleged fraud took place the early morning hours and was captured by City Hall cameras, which was leaked to the Gomes campaign.